SoK: Log Based Transparency Enhancing Technologies

 \section{A Short Overview Of Transparency}

 Transparency can be defined as ``the quality of being done in an open way without secrets''~\cite{cambridgetransparency}.
-When applied to an organisation, the word transparent can mean that the organisation is ``open, public; having the property that theories and practices are publicly visible, thereby reducing the chance of corruption''~\cite{wiktionarytransparent}.
+Applied to an organisation, it can mean that the organisation is ``open, public; having the property that theories and practices are publicly visible, thereby reducing the chance of corruption''~\cite{wiktionarytransparent}.

-These definitions are vague and malleable, but express the basic intuition that if something is being done transparently then it cannot be done badly without it being noticeable.
+These definitions express the basic intuition that if something is being done transparently then it cannot be done badly without it being noticeable.
 As Brandeis put it, ``sunlight is said to be the best of disinfectants''~\cite{alma991026159019703276}.

-In theory, this should create an incentive to ensure that things are done well, particularly if there is a high likelihood of being held to account based on information revealed by transparency, which makes transparency an enabler of accountability or other ethical principles (e.g., safety, welfare)~\cite{turilli2009ethics}.
+This should create an incentive to ensure that things are done well if there is a high likelihood of being held to account, making transparency an enabler of accountability or other ethical principles (e.g., safety, welfare)~\cite{turilli2009ethics}.

-Practices such as open government data are often promoted by both governments~\cite{uk,obama2009transparency} and academics~\cite{robinson2008government,degbelo2018increasing}, and put in place via the public release of data that is used to determine policy.
-Open data practices are also used in scientific research to permit results to be reproduced and further research to be conducted with a given dataset.
-In computer science, this has become particularly important in areas like machine learning, where results on standardised datasets are used to evaluate new methods.
+Transparency such as open data practices promoted by both governments~\cite{uk,obama2009transparency} and academics~\cite{robinson2008government,degbelo2018increasing}, lead to the public release of data that is used to determine policy.
+Open data practices are also used in scientific research to allow results to be reproduced, further research to be conducted, and new algorithms to be benchmarked.

 In a more bottom-up manner, freedom of information laws have enabled the media, NGOs, and the public, to make requests for information that can be used to hold public authorities to account.
 Other regulations, such as the GDPR~\cite{recital} give individuals the right to request a copy of their personal data that is held by a controller (Article 15), require that personal data should be ``processed [...] in a transparent manner in relation to individuals'' (Article 5), and as general data processing principles that ``it should be transparent to natural persons that personal data concerning them are collected, used, consulted or otherwise processed and to what extent the personal data are or will be processed'' and ``the principle of transparency requires that any information and communication relating to the processing of those personal data be easily accessible and easy to understand, and that clear and plain language be used'' (Recital 39).